Cartan Actions of Higher Rank Abelian Groups and their Classification: Classification of Affine Cartan Actions

 \begin{proof}

-Note that the suspension of an affine $\R^k \times \Z^\ell$ action is again affine.
+Note that an $\R^k \times \Z^\ell$ action on $X$ is affine if and only if its suspension action is affine, and the homogeneous structure on the suspension space $\tilde{X}$ contains $X$ as a homogeneous submanifold.
 Thus it suffices to argue the case of an affine action by $\R ^k$.

-(1), (2) and the first part of (4): These follow from Corollary 8.28 of \cite{raghunathan1972}, provided $L$ has no compact factors.
+(1), (2),(3) and the first part of (5): These follow from Corollary 8.28 of \cite{raghunathan1972}, provided $L$ has no compact factors.
 To see that there are no such factors, observe that since the Cartan action is affine, $a \cdot (g\Gamma) = (f(a)\varphi_a(g)\Gamma)$, where $f : \R^k \times \Z^l \to G$ is some homomorphism and $\varphi_a$ is an automorphism of $G$ preserving $\Gamma$.
 This implies that $da = \operatorname{Ad}(f(a)) \of d\varphi_a$, which is an automorphism of $\mf g = \Lie(G)$.
 The sum of the eigenspaces of modulus 1 for this automorphism must be $\Lie(f(\R^k))$, since the action is Cartan.
 Every automorphism of a compact semisimple Lie group has only eigenvalues of modulus 1.
-But semisimple groups are not abelian, so the Lie algebra cannot only consist of the $\R^k$-actions.
+But semisimple groups are not abelian, so the Lie algebra cannot only consist of the directions tangent to the $\R^k$-orbit foliation.
 Therefore, we may apply the result.